 Clarifying question round.
 Every individual has opportunity to speak, one at a time.

-Quick Reaction round.
+Quick reaction round.
 Every individual has opportunity to speak, one at a time.

 As long as everyone consents (doesn’t have to love it – just be okay with it), it’s adopted.

-If not, if there are reasonable objections – address.
-Retry
+If there are reasonable objections, address them.
+Retry.

 Double-links: Every circle has elected representation in the circle above it (separate from the person/s occupying the highest position in the hierarchy, who is necessarily already in the higher circle).
 This is intended to create more continuity across the organization.
-It helps ensure transparency and enable communication from top-to-bottom.
-It also enables the possibility for individuals from a lower rank in the organization to be elected all the way to the top circle, because every individual in every circle is equal within that circle, so representatives from lower circles could be elected representatives of the higher circle, if that circle elects them.
-However, it gets complicated when you have a lot of people in middle management reporting to the same person (Ex: you have 6 managers reporting to a VP – you would then have a 13 person circle), or a complicated org chart– though in the latter case you could just get creative with your circles.
+It helps ensure transparency and enable communication from top to bottom.
+It also allows for individuals from a lower rank in the organization to be elected all the way to the top circle because every individual in every circle is equal within that circle.
+However, it gets complicated when you have a lot of people in middle management reporting to the same person (e.g., if six managers report to one VP, there would be a 13-person circle around that VP), or a complicated org chart– though in the latter case you could just get creative with your circles.

-Dynamic Governance for the Board and for the Employee Stakeholder Group: A Brief Explanation
+Sociocracy, as Applied to Blockchains’ Governance Needs: A Brief Explanation

+Employee stakeholder group:

-In the Employee stakeholder group, dynamic governance would enable the efficiency in day-to-day workflow and clear expectations for employees offered by hierarchical and worker-self management, while allowing for the empowerment of the individual worker in higher level goal-setting and decision-making.
+dynamic governance would enable the efficiency in day-to-day workflow and clear expectations for employees offered by hierarchical and worker-self management, while allowing for the empowerment of the individual worker in higher level goal-setting and decision-making.
 This is not dissimilar to Netflix’s “highly aligned; loosely coupled” approach.
 Dynamic governance also enables transparency and communication across an organization – something that can be challenging in both decentralized/horizontal organizations and in hierarchical ones.